-This financing option works by advancing borrowers up to 18 percent of their yearly revenue that is carried out through PayPal, with a limit of up to $97,000.
-Just like a Merchant Cash Advance (MCA), the debt is cleared through a portion of daily revenue that is credited in the PayPal account of the borrower.
-This portion depends on the amount borrowed, which depends on the sales history of PayPal.
-You will pick a daily rate of repayment, but you will still need to repay the full amount in 18 months.
+This financing option works by advancing borrowers up to 18 percent of their yearly revenue.
+Just like a Merchant Cash Advance (MCA), the debt is repaid through a portion of daily revenue that in the PayPal account of the borrower.

-The biggest benefits of the loan program are the lack of late fees, penalty fees, pre-payment fees, and periodic interest charges.
-However, the program is only availed to users of PayPal, particularly those who have subscribed for PayPal Business and PayPal Premier for at least ninety days.
+***The biggest benefits PayPal working capital are the lack of late fees, penalty fees, pre-payment fees, and periodic interest charges.
+However, the program is only available to users of PayPal, particularly those who have subscribed for PayPal Business and PayPal Premier for at least ninety days.
 For you to qualify, you need to have a minimum annual revenue of $15,000 for PayPal business and $20,000 for PayPal Premier.

-Even with the lack of requirements for eligibility, there have been numerous complaints with regards to applications being declined.
-The loan approval process for this lender is fully automated, which means there is no human involvement.
+The loan approval process for PayPal working capital is fully automated, which means there is no human involvement.
 And because there is no perfect system, the algorithm sometimes processes the applicant’s data incorrectly.
 This results in the rejection of loan applications.
-In 2015, an applicant was denied approval due to a glitch in the system.
-They were denied again a week later for the same reason.

 In case you get declined, you can look for alternatives.
 Some great options include Delancey Street, Square Capital, and more.
 For instance, Delancey Street has multiple funding programs that have flexible requirements, which is unlike PayPal.
 The lender does not look at your credit score when looking to approve you for a small business loan.
 Additionally, if you have a poor credit score, you can get the option of being approved for a bad credit loan.
 Similar to PayPal, you will not require collateral for most loans offered by this lender.